9 MIN READ

 Also, part of the MBTI profile assesses the relative clarity of your preferences for a particular side of the scale.
 This is known as the Preference Clarity Index (PCI).

-For example, ISTJs are serious, quiet, practical, and dependable.
+For example, the model says that ISTJs are serious, quiet, practical, and dependable.
 They are responsible, accomplished, and determined.
 They work accurately, and handle high-pressure situations calmly, but they tend to make quick and impulsive decisions.
 They may be impatient, and forget to appreciate the work of others.
-The most popular occupations for ISTJs include accountant, corrections supervisor, doctor, engineer, manager, and technical operator.
+The most popular occupations for ISTJs include accountant, corrections supervisor, doctor, engineer, and technical operator.

 This insight also helps improve your relationships with others.
 The more you recognize your own tendencies, the better you're able to monitor and control your behavior around others.
 When you know the personality types of those around you, you can use that information to improve the way you work and communicate with each other.